SzanderB/FaceTracker/README.md

 Aperiodic: UART (received from Beaglebone), and Button (for switching manual/auto)

 It took a lot of tinkering of values, but finally got a working K controller that followed your face.
 It was not very fast, I think there were several problems.
 The camera was very slow, it felt like there was almost around a second delay from when it took the picture to when it was available to process.
 Also, it took time to get the facial detection running, so overall a large delay.
 If moving slowly, it worked and would center on my face.
 However, since I could not make the controller move the camera too fast, or it would move me out of frame.
 The ending product worked, it was just a little slow.

+I realize months later that the speed also had to do with the fact that my face took up 70% of the frame already.
+If I backed up, I would be less of the screen and therefore the adjustments for centering me would be easier for the process to calculate and realize a change within that 4fps I was able to obtain.